How to Install PHP 8.3, 8.2, 8.1, 8.0 or 7.4 on Ubuntu 22.04 or 20.04

 The ca-certificates package provides the necessary certificates to verify secure websites, while apt-transport-https allows the Advanced Package Tool (APT) to retrieve packages over ‘https’ protocol.
 The software-properties-common package offers some practical utilities for managing the software repository sources, and lsb-release provides specific LSB (Linux Standard Base) information about your Linux distribution.

-Step 3: Integrating the PHP Repository on Ubuntu
+Integrating the PHP PPA

 With the necessary packages, we’re ready to integrate Ondřej Surý’s PHP PPA into our system.
 We’ll use this PHP repository to install the latest PHP versions, often more recent than those available in Ubuntu’s default APT repository.